AlexandrSokolov/java_language/collections/faq.collections.md

 but its subinterface `ListIterator`, available to `List` implementations, also provides methods to add and replace elements.

-### Alternative way to applying structural changes, requirement
+### Applying structural changes without iterators using, requirement

 If memory constraints don’t prevent you from making a new copy of the list, streams offer a neater solution to this problem: